 Triple negative/basal-like tumors are often aggressive and have a poorer prognosis (at least within the first five years after diagnosis) compared to the estrogen receptor-positive subtypes (luminal A and luminal B tumors) [30,40,43-44,57].

 Learn more about BRCA1 mutations.

 Treatment of triple negative/basal-like breast cancer

 Triple negative/basal-like tumors are usually treated with some combination of surgery, radiation therapy and chemotherapy.
-These tumors cannot be treated with hormone therapies or trastuzumab (Herceptin) because they are hormone receptor-negative and HER2/neu-negative.
+These tumors cannot be treated with hormone therapies or trastuzumab (Herceptin) because they are ER- and HER2-.

 Learn more about breast cancer treatment.

 Emerging areas in treating triple negative/basal-like breast cancer

 The genes linked to basal-like tumors are not well understood at this time and thus, targeted therapies do not yet exist.
 However, potential targets for future therapies include the EGF receptor, aB-crystallin and cyclin E .

 Learn about our work with the Triple Negative Breast Cancer Foundation (TNBC) and research we are funding to study triple negative breast cancer.